 Stand your ground laws allow armed individuals who believe they are in imminent danger to use deadly force under certain circumstances, without first attempting to retreat from the danger.
 Stand your ground laws remove the obligation to retreat.
 States with stand your ground laws differ on whether the law applies to instances involving lethal force, with some states retaining the duty to retreat when lethal force is involved and others removing the duty to retreat under all circumstances.

-The following states have “stand your ground” laws specifying that there is no duty to retreat from a place in which a person is lawfully present:
+Which States Have Stand Your Ground Laws?
+The following states have “stand your ground” laws specifying that there is no duty to retreat from a place in which a person is lawfully present.

-The information contained on this website is provided as a service to USCCA, Inc. Members and the concealed carry community, and does not constitute legal advice.
-Although we attempt to address all areas of concealed carry laws in all states, we make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.
+The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community, and does not constitute legal advice.
+We make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.